mitchsf/Zev/README.md

-# Zev-2 Seven Digit Nixie Clock
+# Zev 7 and 8 Digit Nixie Clocks
 Arduino ATmega 1284P based Nixie clock with GPS, PIR, automatic daylight saving time setting, and many additional features.

-Zev-2 is a seven digit Nixie tube clock that uses the large, IN-18 Nixie tube.
-Zev-2-8 is the eight digit version, with RF and a switching power supply
+Zev-1-7 Seven digit clock uses a variety of small tubes.
+Zev-2-7 Seven digit clock using the IN-18 tube.
+Zev 1-8 & Zev-2-8 Eight digit versions also include nRF24L01+ RF

-Features of the clock include:
+Features of the clocks include:

 •	RGB LED under lighting with a variety of effects